A Variational Inequality Perspective on Generative Adversarial Networks: Optimization of Variational Inequalities (batch setting)

-In the following proposition, we will see that the respective convergence rates of the \emph{implicit method} and \emph{extrapolation} are highly similar.
-Keeping in mind that the latter has the major advantage of being more practical, this proposition clearly underlines the benefits of \emph{extrapolation} (more details and proof in \S\ref{app:extragradient_method}), \begin{proposition} The squared norm of the iterates $N_t \defas \theta_t^2 + \phi_t^2$, where the update rule of $\theta_t$ and $\phi_t$ are defined in~\eqref{eq:update_implicit_extra}, decreases geometrically for any $\eta <1$ as,
+In the following proposition, we see that for $\eta<1$, the respective convergence rates of the \emph{implicit method} and \emph{extrapolation} are highly similar.
+Keeping in mind that the latter has the major advantage of being more practical, this proposition clearly underlines the benefits of \emph{extrapolation}.
+Note that Prop.~\ref{prop:explicit} and~\ref{prop:implicit_extra} generalize to general unconstrained bilinear game (more details and proof in \S\ref{sub:generalization_to_general_unconstrained_bilinear_objective}), \begin{proposition} The squared norm of the iterates $N_t^2 \defas \theta_t^2 + \phi_t^2$, where the update rule of $\theta_t$ and $\phi_t$ are defined in~\eqref{eq:update_implicit_extra}, decreases geometrically for any $\eta <1$ as,

 \end{proposition}